 Questions to Ask Before Investing in a Franchise

-- What are the total estimated costs to open the business?
+1. What are the total estimated costs for opening the business?

-- Once open, how long will it take to start generating positive cash flow?
+5. Once open, how long will it take to generate positive cash flow?

-- What are the typical expenses and on-going fees of the business?
+6. What are the typical expenses and ongoing fees of the business?

-- Assuming all goes well, what will the business be worth in three, five and ten years?
+8. Assuming all goes well, what will the business be worth in three, five, and ten years?

-The franchise’s FDD will help shed light on some of these questions.
-Items 5, 6, and 7 of the FDD covers initial fees, other fees (i.e. royalties, advertising, etc.), and the total estimated initial investment.
-Item 19 of the FDD, also called Financial Performance Representations (FPR), will provide information related to the actual financial performance of the franchise at the business unit level.
+The franchise’s FDD will help clarify some of these questions.
+Items 5, 6, and 7 of the FDD cover initial fees, other fees (e.g., royalties, advertising, etc.), and the total estimated initial investment.
+Item 19 of the FDD, also called Financial Performance Representations (FPR), will provide information on the franchise’s actual financial performance at the business unit level.

 How Much Money Will You Need to Fund Your Franchise?

-Franchises can range anywhere from a few thousand dollars to a few million: There are options at nearly every price point and across almost every industry.
-For example, the cleaning industry tends to offer very affordable franchise opportunities since there is very little capital required to get started and operate a cleaning business.
+Franchises can range anywhere from a few thousand dollars to a few million.
+There are options at nearly every price point and across almost every industry.
+For example, the cleaning industry offers very affordable franchise opportunities since very little capital is required to start and operate a cleaning business.
 On the other hand, if you’re interested in buying a franchise in the hospitality space, such as a hotel, you can expect to shell out millions of dollars.

-Initially, you’ll be able to do high level research on very general investment ranges for specific industries and brands.
+Initially, you’ll be able to do high-level research on very general investment ranges for specific industries and brands.
 Once you have narrowed down the industry and brands you’re interested in, you can dig deeper and get very specific numbers by looking at each company’s FDD.
 Franchise companies provide estimates of fees and startup costs in Items 5 – 7 of their FDD and will often give you data regarding average monthly sales and year-over-year revenue growth.
-It is important to keep in mind that FDD information is typically average financial data across the entire franchise system, or sometimes only select markets, so some of it may not be applicable to your particular market.
-Each market will have its own costs for real estate, labor and other factors.
-We advise you to identify these market variables in order to better estimate the total capital you will need.
+It is important to remember that FDD information is typically average financial data across the entire franchise system or sometimes only select markets, so some of it may not apply to your particular market.
+Each market will have its own costs for real estate, labor, and other factors.
+We advise you to identify these market variables to estimate the total capital you will need better.

 In addition, you should plan to have a cushion of debt-free funds to live on should your business not take off as quickly as you expect.
-Ideally, it’s a good idea to have at least a year’s worth of living expenses as a backup reserve.
+Ideally, you should have at least a year’s worth of living expenses as a backup reserve.
 Also, be sure to ask about any available discounts.
-Many franchises offer them for female majority owners, ethnic minorities or military veterans.
+Many franchises offer them for female majority owners, ethnic minorities, or military veterans.

-Just like with any business loan, potential funders will look at your credit rating, liquid assets, collateral and experience.
+Like with any business loan, potential funders will look at your credit rating, liquid assets, collateral, and experience.
 The nice thing about buying a franchise versus starting a business from scratch is that lenders are more willing to offer funding for a proven business model.
 The Small Business Administration will even expedite the loan processing for SBA-approved franchises.

 Where to Find a Franchise Loan